debut-js/Strategies/ReadMe.md

 </tr>
 </tbody> </table>

-## Personal edition
-*Have no strategies from out of the box.*

-- Enterprise core inside!
-- Report with order screenshots and stats in to you messenger direct
-- Money management formula for strategy equity auto calculation
-- Fast genetic result analyser and viewer
-- Private chat support
-- Ready to start on VPS/VDS or cloud
-- Dashboard* [still in progress]

-## Business edition
-- Multiple tokens for easy client connection (signals for sale to you clients)
-- Legal use Debut for business

 ## Strategy Import from TradingView ($1000 [buy now!](https://www.patreon.com/bePatron?u=57560983))
 If you need help transferring a strategy from TradingView to the Debut ecosystem.
 Transferring a strategy takes up to 3 business days.
 You can also request to create a strategy based on an article or your own formula.